ellery79/selenium_homework/README.md

 ## Disclaimer
 This script is for educational purposes only.
 Make sure you have permission to scrape the target website and comply with their terms of service.

+## Acknowledgments
+- 衛龍老師 for project guidance
+- Generative AI tools for assistance with coding challenges and problem-solving